Skip to main content

 Intro to Moment of Inertia

-The axis of rotation is an imaginary line around which an object rotates.
+The rotational axis is the line about which an object rotates.
 In this case, the axis is perpendicular to the plane of the DVD and passes through its center.
 The choice of axis significantly affects the moment of inertia, as it determines how the mass is distributed relative to that axis.

 Recommended video: